Sake Day and the Sake Production Calendar

 What is the significance of October 1st?
 Long ago, sake brewing was conducted year round.
 However, in 1798, the 11th Shogun, Ienari Tokugawa, issued an edict banning sake brewing before the Autumn Equinox (September 23rd).
 This was partly to do with the fact that Japan had a rice economy of sorts.
 Taxes and samurai stipends were paid in rice, and Ienari was navigating rice shortages at that time.
 Thus, October 1st was designated as the start of the tax and accounting year for sake brewing

 Notwithstanding Ienari Tokugawa’s dictate, there are natural reasons for thinking of October as the start of the sake year.
-Rice is harvested in Autumn, having been planted in Spring.
+For example, rice is harvested in Autumn, having been planted in Spring.

 In the relatively warmer months of October and November, breweries make their regular sake.
 As the months get colder, they will work on higher grade sake, such as ginjo-shu.
 This is because the cold weather actually allows the brewers greater control over conditions.
 For example, natural airborne yeasts are almost fully eliminated by the cold, which is vital in the open fermentation world of sake brewing.
 Also, the winter provides natural cooling for the heat created during fermentation.
 In Japanese, this is technique is called kanzukuri (cold brewing) and, driven by the Tokugawa proclamation, the method gained traction in the Edo era.
 Production of a single-batch of traditional brewed sake typically takes around six weeks.
 It is still the process used at most smaller breweries which make sake from October to April.